anika253/SecondBrainApp/README.md

 ## ✨ Features

-- 📝 Create, edit, and delete notes
+- 📝 Create, edit, and delete notes and can share with others whats on your brain
 - 🧩 Tag-based organization
 - 🔍 Full-text search
 - 🗃️ Markdown support